-The bond retirement fund had an increase in fund balance of \$733,846, in fiscal year 2021 due to the timing of tax collections versus debt payments and refunds from the Internal Revenue Service.
-Additionally, the School District received three interest subsidy receipts due to timing of disbursements from the IRS.
-The fund balance is expected to continue to increase as the School District accumulates funds for the OFCC school improvement bonds that mature in 2026.
+The bond retirement fund had an increase in fund balance, in fiscal year 2023 due to the timing of tax collections versus debt payments.
+The fund balance is expected to continue to increase as the School District accumulates funds for the OFCC school improvement bonds that mature in 2027.